30th December 2020

 22. The biggest goldfish caught was 38lbs and may have been a century old, released into a US lake 😦

 23. The record for an animal living without its head was Miracle Mike, a chicken that survived for one and a half years.
 He was fed with a pipette and would wander about attempting to cluck, peck at things and crow -producing a gurgling sound instead.
 At 25c a ticket he was soon earning his owner the equivalent of $50,000 a month.
 Mike finally died in a Vegas hotel room in 1947, after choking on a kernel of sweetcorn dropped down his neck.

-24. During the filming of the Mummy, Brendan Fraser nearly died during a hanging scene.
+24. During the filming of The Mummy (1999), Brendan Fraser nearly died during a hanging scene.
 Rachel Weisz said he stopped moving and breathing and had to be resuscitated.